 The defining feature of northeastern Argentina is water.
-Dominated by two of the continent’s longest rivers, plus several of the country’s other major waterways, it’s a land of powerful cascades and blue-mirrored lagoons, vast marshes and fertile wetlands.
-The riverine landscapes of the Litoral (meaning “Shore” or “Coastline”) – a term generally used to refer to the four provinces of Entre Ríos, Corrientes, Misiones and Santa Fe – range from the caramel-coloured maze of the Paraná Delta, just north of Buenos Aires, via the gentle sandy banks of the Río Uruguay and the jungle-edged Río Iguazú to the wide translucent curves of the upper Río Paraná.
+Dominated by two of the continent’s longest rivers, it’s a land of powerful cascades and blue- mirrored lagoons, vast marshes and fertile wetlands teeming with wildlife.
+The riverine landscapes of the Litoral (meaning “Shore” or “Coastline”) – a term generally used to refer to the four provinces of Entre Ríos, Corrientes, Misiones and Santa Fe – range from the caramel-coloured maze of the Paraná Delta, north of Buenos Aires, to the wide translucent curves of the upper Río Paraná, via the gentle sandy banks of the Río Uruguay and the jungle-edged Río Iguazú.
 All of them exude a seductive subtropical beauty enhanced by the unhurried lifestyle of the locals and a warm, humid climate.
-The Northeast is also famed for mate and chamamé.
-Litoraleños, as the inhabitants are called, are fanatical consumers of Argentina’s national drink, while the infectiously lively chamamé music can be heard in the highly traditional province of Corrientes.
+Litoraleños, as the inhabitants are called, are also fanatical consumers of Argentina’s national drink, mate, while infectiously lively chamamé music can be heard throughout the historic province of Corrientes.

 Continue reading to find out more about...